quarto-dev/quarto-web/docs/download/index.md

 ---
 title: "Download Quarto"
-subtitle: "Install a release or pre-release build of Quarto."
+subtitle: "Install a release or prerelease build of Quarto."
 format:
   html:
     include-in-header: